danielemegna/fubles-plus/README.md

 Select a full match I'm not enrolled to and auto-enroll me immediately when a seat is available.

 Variations:
+- parametrize maximum datetime to be enrolled
 - enroll me only if the free seat is in the specified team
 - enroll me only if I can play with a specific team mate
+- do not autoenroll, just notify

+#### Flash side switch

+Given a full match I'm enrolled to, automatically change team when a spot became available in the other team.

+Variations:
+- do not autoswitch, just notify

+#### Auto unsubcribe

+Given a match I'm enrolled to, if the prediction is too unbalanced close to the deadline to unsubscribe, auto unroll me.

+Variations:
+- configure unbalance value
+- do not auto unroll, just notify

+#### User recent performances

+Given a player, show some additional statistics on last N played matches:
+- match outcome (winner/lost)
+- number of goals
+- average votes

 #### Almost full match notification